-My wife Beth, a former police officer and animal control officer, was shocked, horrified, and upset for days shortly after our marriage two years ago when she discovered more than 300 pit bull advocates recommending my gruesome demise by various methods, including by pit bull attack, in response to a single online mention of my name.
+My wife Beth, a former police officer and animal control officer, was shocked, horrified, and upset for days shortly after our marriage in August 2014 when she discovered more than 300 pit bull advocates recommending my gruesome demise by various methods, including by pit bull attack, in response to a single online mention of my name.

 I just shrugged it off, as I have shrugged off similar (if usually shorter) threads of threats since the dawn of online media.

 Back in 2012 some of the pro-pit folks decided to try to intimidate me in person, on one of the hottest days in July.
 They paraded their pit bulls past my mailbox for a while, which is identified by letters two inches high, but the pits were so dehydrated they couldn’t urinate on it, so I walked out and put down a big stainless steel bowl of water.

 After all, it was not the pit bulls’ fault that idiots bred them and now were out walking them up and down a hill in the hot sun when all they really wanted to do was flop in the shade.